IACS-CS/web-design-instructions/canvas/collisions.md

 function checkArrow () {
   // if the is past the "wall"
   if (arrow.x >= 500) {
-    arrow.x = 500; // stick the arrow to the wall
+    // stick the arrow to the wall by setting X to 500;
+    // (we don't allow the arrow to move through the wall) arrow.x = 500;
-    // And the arrow is between 198 and 202...
+    // Check if the Y coordinate is within 5 pixels of
+    // target at y=200
     if (Math.abs(arrow.y - 200) <= 5) {
       score += 1; // a hit!
     }